theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Let's make our wiring diagram first.

 #### Circuit
-- LED anode (long leg) connected to pin 15 using a 330Ω resistor
+- LED anode (long leg) connected to pin 15 using a 330Ω (or 220Ω) resistor
 - LED anode connected to ground (GND)
 - one leg of the pushbutton connects to pin 14
 - the other leg need to connect to the Pico's 3V3 pin (you can use the powerrail to do so)